Intangible-pg18/Cpp-Deep-Dive/README.md

 	                       cout << "\np2.x = " << p2.getX() << ", p2.y = " << p2.getY();
                          return 0;
                          }
   ---
+                         A copy constructor is called when an object is passed by value.
+Copy constructor itself is a function.
+So if we pass an argument by value in a copy constructor, a call to copy constructor would be made to call copy constructor which becomes a non-terminating chain of calls.
+Therefore compiler doesn’t allow parameters to be passed by value.
+---
+                         Why const?
+			 #include<iostream>
+                         using namespace std;
+                         class Test
+                         {
+                          /* Class data members */
+                         public:
+                         Test(Test &t) { /* Copy data members from t*/}
+                         Test()	 { /* Initialize data members */ }
+                         };
+                         Test fun()
+                         {
+	                   cout << "fun() Called\n";
+	                   Test t;
+	                   return t;
+                         }
+                         int main()
+                         {
+	                  Test t1;
+	                  Test t2 = fun();
+	                  return 0;
+                         }
+	                 >>>Compile time error.
+Reason-: The function fun() returns by value.
+So the compiler creates a temporary object which is copied to t2 using copy constructor in the original program (The temporary object is passed as an argument to copy constructor).
+The reason for compiler error is, compiler created temporary objects cannot be bound to non-const references because it doesn’t make sense to modify compiler created temporary objects as they can die any moment.
+                         Solution-: 1.
+Use const.
+2. Test t2; t2 = fun();
+---
                          In C++, a Copy Constructor may be called in following cases:
                          1. When an object of the class is returned by value.
                          2. When an object of the class is passed (to a function) by value as an argument.